 Departing safely without drifting or interfering with other boats

-Before leaving, check for nearby mooring lines, buoys, or other vessels.
+Before leaving, check the surroundings and current.
 Boats in designated anchoring areas may swing as you move, so plan your path carefully.
 Pull the anchor slowly and avoid sudden acceleration.
-Once it’s secured, increase speed gently and maintain a steady heading.
-Safe departures prevent incidents and show courtesy to others nearby.
+Keep away from mooring lines, other boats, and buoys, especially in a large open bay.